 Danny introduces concepts that will help you to use harmony in new ways and play bass lines bursting with fresh ideas.

-Transcriptions of the exercises for those who would like them.
+Transcriptions of the exercises, bass lines and solos are included (86 pages of sheet music).
 These PDFs are displayed on the lessons pages and can be downloaded if required.